mspncp/gosu-wiki/Ruby-Tutorial.md

 window = GameWindow.new
 window.show
 ```
 The constructor initializes the `Gosu::Window` base class.
-The parameters shown here create a 640x480 pixels large, non-fullscreen window.
-It also changes the window's caption, which is empty until then.
+The parameters shown here create a 640x480 pixels large window.
+It also sets the caption of the window, which is displayed in its title bar.
+You can create a fullscreen window by passing `:fullscreen => true` after the width and height.

 `update()` and `draw()` are overrides of `Gosu::Window`'s member functions. `update()` is called 60 times per second (by default) and should contain the main game logic: move objects, handle collisions, etc.

 `draw()` is called afterwards and whenever the window needs redrawing for other reasons, and may also be skipped every other time if the FPS go too low.
-It should contain the code to redraw the whole screen, and no logic whatsoever.
+It should contain the code to redraw the whole screen, but no updates to the game's state.

 Then follows the main program.
-A window is created and its `show()` member function is called, which does not return until the window has been closed by the user or its own code.
-Tada - now you have a small black window with a title of your choice!
+We create a window and call its `show()` member function, which does not return until the window has been closed by the user or by calling `close()`.

 A diagram of the main loop is shown on the [[Window Main Loop]] page.